ClickCease

 • Reality: Legal and religious annulments are separate; one does not replace the other.

-Empty courtroom with judge's bench and Nevada state flags, representing the legal setting for annulment cases in Las Vegas.
+Empty courtroom with judge's bench and Nevada state flags, representing the legal setting for Nevada annulment cases in Las Vegas.

 Annulment cases in Las Vegas are handled in family court, where specific legal grounds must be proven.